Haleshot/Competitive-Programming/Codechef/README.md

 The repository is structured as follows:

+## Structure of the Repository

+The repository is structured as follows:

 | Serial Number | Problem Statement Title | Tools Used                           | Repository Link                                      |
 | ------------- | ---------------------- | ------------------------------------ | ---------------------------------------------------- |
 | 1             | Accuracy               | Python, C++                          | [Repository](https://github.com/Haleshot/Competitive-Programming/tree/master/Accuracy) |